MOSAiC-flux/data-processing/README.md

 ### Git tutorial:

 If you're new to git, there are a few ways to look at this code.
 The simplest way is to download the package zip file from the download button to the top right of this readme  and then open the code files in your favorite text editor.
 If you're new to python, you would probably like to use [Anaconda](https://docs.anaconda.com/anaconda/user-guide/getting-started/).
 If you're using Anaconda, you can make a copy of this code by [installing git](https://anaconda.org/conda-forge/git) and then running `git clone http://USERNAME@gitlab.psd.esrl.noaa.gov/mgallagher/mosaic-flux-data.git` while attached to the VPN.
-The NOAA documentation for this NOAA hosted GitLab page can be found (in the NOAA PSD user docs here)[https://userdocs.psd.esrl.noaa.gov/git]
+The NOAA documentation for this NOAA hosted GitLab page can be found [in the NOAA PSD user docs here](https://userdocs.psd.esrl.noaa.gov/git)

 [A great in depth tutorial on using git and python on the command line can be found at the Earth Lab CU webpage  here](https://www.earthdatascience.org/workshops/setup-earth-analytics-python/)

-If you have any questions about running, modifying, or understanding the software, don't hesitate to contact me (Michael Gallagher)[mailto:michael.r.gallagher@noaa.gov].
+If you have any questions about running, modifying, or understanding the software, don't hesitate to contact me [Michael Gallagher](mailto:michael.r.gallagher@noaa.gov).
 I'm happy to help with anything.

 ### Required software: